spack/spack/lib/spack/docs/pipelines.rst

 ^^^^^^^^^^^^^^^^^^

 Needed until Gitlab CI supports dynamic job generation.
-Can contain connection credentials, and could be the same repository or a different one.
+Can contain connection credentials embedded in the url, and could be the same repository or a different one.